 1. Identifying and Highlighting Transferable Skills

 Just because you’re coming from a completely different industry doesn’t mean you’re starting from scratch.
-In fact, many of the skills you’ve developed in past roles can translate perfectly into agriculture, city services, or warehouse positions.
+In fact when navigating career changes, many of the skills you’ve developed in past roles can translate perfectly into agriculture, city services, or warehouse positions.
 It’s all about recognizing these transferable skills and presenting them in a way that fits your new career goals.

 For example: